By Caribbean specialist Francesca

 In my opinion, the best view on the island was from my four-poster bed at Ladera.
 This hotel is perched high up along a ridge, giving every room a view of the Pitons.
 Uninterrupted jungle plunges right down to the ocean below.
 Each room is three walled with one side completely open to the view.
 Right up in the hills, it’s an ideal base for hiking and walking.

 Saint Lucia is also a great option if you’re looking for a more boutique beach stay.
 Ti Kaye, meaning ‘little house’ in Creole, has only 33 cottages spread across a hillside, and it certainly feels personal.
 An adults-only hotel cocooned in rainforest, it’s a secluded escape.
 Eager divers can explore the hotel’s own shipwreck, which is covered in hard and soft corals.

 Saint Lucia combines well with Grenada, with twice daily flights between the islands.
 The local Caribbean airline is LIAT.
 Locals will tell you this stands for: ‘leaves island any time’, as planes tend to run to a rather relaxed schedule.

 An island of plenty, Grenada is known as the ‘Spice Isle’ for its nutmeg, but you’ll also find cocoa, cinnamon and a rainbow of fruits growing here.
 It’s less developed than other Caribbean islands, with a dense rainforest interior and white-sand beaches dotted with driftwood and clusters of rock.

-If you’re keen to travel independently, Grenada is easily explored by hire car.
+If you’d like to travel independently, Grenada is easily explored by car.
 You can drive around Grand Etang Lake, right in the middle of the island, and take a walk into the surrounding hills, or try the local produce at a chocolate factory or rum distillery.
-There are many waterfall pools or secluded coves to cool off in.
+There are many waterfall pools or secluded coves where you can cool off.